jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 What I mean is _why_ not what is it.
 What does this hybridization buy us?
 We still have to search the entire world for object references, so why don't we just garbage collect everything?
 How do the existing retain counts make anything easier at all?
 (That is, you can make retain, release and such no-ops and do all the memory management yourself.)
 I don't see how this system is any stronger than just dumping in BDW straight, or how it avoids any of the pitfalls discussed above.
 But we do have to do some weird stuff, like autorelease an object just to get it put under automatic memory management.

 *If you are going to mark-sweep the whole lot, then you are going to have problems with DO, since you can't easily search the memory on another machine.
 With the hybrid system, DO can still use ordinary retain release.
-Actually the General/GNUStep gc allows you to specify variables which are excluded, which could fulfill the same role.
-Also, since you don't have to worry about retain cycles, you can now use the replace function (General/RetainReleaseTips) for all reference updates, so you don't have to think so much about retain|release so much.*
+Actually the GNUStep gc allows you to specify variables which are excluded, which could fulfill the same role.
+Also, since you don't have to worry about retain cycles, you can now use the replace function (RetainReleaseTips) for all reference updates, so you don't have to think so much about retain|release so much.*

 ----